-5.1.1 BEDMAP or Bedmap2
+5.1.1 BEDMAP or BEDMAP 2

 When computing the direct gravitational effect, we had to choose a model for all contributing layers.
-The best grids for the ice thickness - and so for the bedrock elevation - are provided by BEDMAP in the most complete data compilation available.
-The new version of these products, Bedmap2, also includes (satellite gravity) data from GRACE and GOCE.
+The best grids for the ice thickness and for the bedrock elevation are provided by BEDMAP in the most complete data compilation available.
+The new version of these products, BEDMAP 2, also includes (satellite gravity) data from GRACE and GOCE.
 So we preferred to use the prior version BEDMAP for the ice thickness variations to have strictly independent grids, which allows us to estimate the gravitational effect of the ice.
-But Bedmap2 incorporates two orders of magnitude more data than BEDMAP, it has a better spatial resolution, coverage and precision at any wavelength.
-It is interesting to estimate the impact of Bedmap2 in our crustal inversion.

-We did the same process as the previous calculation, up to the computation of the crustal thickness, but using ice thickness from Bedmap2.
-The differences between both solutions span from -3.7 to +12.2 km, but the standard deviation is only 1.2 km (see Table 1 for these statistical data).
-The higher values are not always located in the areas completed by satellite gravity in Bedmap2, because the large set of new data included during the computation really improved the model.
-In Figure 6a, the pink line shows the areas for which no ground data were available within at least 50 km.
+But BEDMAP 2 incorporates 2 orders of magnitude more data than BEDMAP, and it has a better spatial resolution, coverage and precision at any wavelength.
+It is interesting to estimate the impact of BEDMAP 2 in our crustal inversion.
+We did the same process as the previous calculation up to the computation of the crustal thickness, but using ice thickness from BEDMAP 2.
+The differences between the two solutions span from -3.7 to +12.2 km, but the standard deviation is only 1.2 km (see Table 1 for these statistical data).
+The higher values are not always located in the areas completed by satellite gravity in BEDMAP 2 because the large set of new data included during the computation really improved the model.
+In Fig. 6a, the pink line shows the areas for which no ground data were available within at least 50 km.
 We can trust that the new version of BEDMAP is closer to reality outside the pink line limit, and our direct estimation is more accurate within this limit.
-Some geological details appear in the crust variations estimate when computed with Bedmap2 ice thickness.
+Some geological details appear in the crust variation estimate when computed with BEDMAP 2 ice thickness.
 The improvement of this version is important, even when dealing with the base of the continental crust.
 It would be interesting to have a version of this product that does not depend on satellite gravity data.